ig3/srf/README.md

 ## New Cards

 All cards are initially considered to be 'new'.
-Technically, this is determined by cards.interval being 0.
+Technically, this is determined by card.interval being 0.
 After a card has been seen, its interval is set to some non-zero value: the time, in seconds, until the card is due to be seen again.